Monitoring the COVID-19 epidemic with nationwide telecommunication data: Data availability

 \section{Data availability}

-Human mobility data presented in this work are available from the Swisscom Mobility Insights Platform (\url{https://mip.swisscom.ch}).
-Cantonal geographic boundaries can be found as shape files at the official portal of the Swiss government (\url{https://shop.swisstopo.admin.ch/en/products/landscape/boundaries3D}).

-Data on cumulative reported COVID-19 cases per canton and relative to the cantonal population size (\ie, cases per 100,000 inhabitants) come from the Federal Office of Public Health of the Swiss Confederation; BAG (\url{https://covid-19-schweiz.bagapps.ch/de-1.html}).
-We also use this source to obtain data on the total number of daily tests conducted in Switzerland.
+Human mobility data presented in this work are available from the Swisscom Mobility Insights platform (\url{https://mip.swisscom.ch}).
+Cantonal geographic boundaries can be found as shape files at the Federal Office of Topography; swisstopo (\url{https://shop.swisstopo.admin.ch/en/products/landscape/boundaries3D}).
+Data on reported COVID-19 cases per canton and relative to the cantonal population size (\ie, cases per 100,000 inhabitants) come from the Federal Office of Public Health of the Swiss Confederation; BAG (\url{https://www.covid19.admin.ch/en/overview}).
+We also use this source to obtain data on deaths and hospitalizations attributed to COVID-19 per canton, and data on testing conducted in Switzerland.
 Additional information on the Swiss population come from the Swiss Federal Statistical Office; BFS (\url{https://www.bfs.admin.ch/bfs/en/home/statistics/population.html}).
-Data on the population size per Swiss canton are obtained from the Swiss Federal Statistical Office (\url{https://www.bfs.admin.ch/asset/en/1155-1800}).
-We use the 2018 permanent resident population statistics by canton as these are the most recently published official numbers.
-Details on policy measure data collection are provided in \Cref{supp:data}.
+Data on antenna locations are obtained from a web tool at the Swiss federal geoportal (\url{https://www.geo.admin.ch/}, tool: \url{https://map.geo.admin.ch/}), which is based on data provided by the Federal Office of Topography; swisstopo (\url{https://www.swisstopo.admin.ch/en/home.html}), and the Federal Office of Communications; OFCOM (\url{https://www.bakom.admin.ch/bakom/en/homepage.html}) (direct links to the maps: \url{https://s.geo.admin.ch/8f7aa435b8}, \url{https://s.geo.admin.ch/8f7aa5536b}, and \url{https://s.geo.admin.ch/8f7aa69498}).
+Details on data collection for policy measures are provided in \Cref{supp:data}.
 When referring to cantons, we use abbreviations instead of full canton names (\url{https://www.admin.ch/ch/d/gg/pc/documents/1336/Abkuerzungsverzeichnis.pdf}).